Amendment 23 FAQs

 What is Amendment 23 and why did it pass?

 Unfortunately, because of the economic downturn and Colorado’s resulting budget crisis, Amendment 23 was not fully implemented through 2011.
-Seeking ways to cope with falling revenues, the legislature reinterpreted Amendment 23 in a way that “allowed” them to cut education funding for three years.
-The funding level approved by the legislature for the 2011-12 school year is fully $800 million below what is required under the traditional and, we believe, correct reading of Amendment 23.
+Seeking ways to cope with falling revenues, the legislature reinterpreted Amendment 23 in a way that “allowed” them to cut education funding for three years through a mechanism called the negative factor (see more below).
+The funding level approved by the legislature for the 2014-15 school year is fully $900 million below what is required under the traditional and, we believe, correct reading of Amendment 23.

 What does Amendment 23 do?

-Amendment 23 requires the state legislature to annually increase K-12 funding by “inflation +1 percent” through 2010 and inflation thereafter.
-It requires funding for special education and transportation to increase by the same percent.
+Amendment 23 requires the state legislature to annually increase K-12 per pupil funding by “inflation +1 percent” through 2011 and inflation thereafter.
+It requires funding for specific “categorical programs” such as special education and transportation to increase by the same percent.
 This is designed to restore the cuts experienced by public schools in the 1990s.
 It allows additional K-12 spending at the discretion of the legislature for such K-12 priorities as textbooks, class size reduction, early childhood education, and teacher performance incentives.

 Amendment 23 earmarks .33% of Colorado’s income tax for deposit into the “State Education Fund.”
 These funds are exempt from all TABOR limits.
 [See State Education Fund FAQ] In order to ensure that the legislature would not simply use the State Education Fund to substitute for funds it had historically spent on education, Amendment 23 required the legislature to increase general fund spending on K-12 by at least 5% each year before it could dip into the State Education Fund to meet the inflation requirement.
 That protection “sunsetted” in 2010, but even before that, the Legislature took advantage of a trigger allowing the legislature to use the State Education Fund to balance the budget when state revenues drop, as they did between 2001 and 2003 .